tjuuljensen/ride-windows/components/wallpaper/WALLPAPER.md

 # Custom Wallpaper
 Add wallpaper file "img0.jpg" in this directory.
 Preferably use a 4K image.
-If there is only one jpg or png in this directory, this file will be used.
+If there is only one jpg or png in this directory, that file will be used.

 Consider making copies of the files with alternate resolutions.